 ACIAR works with international partners to foster and implement global research collaborations that support strategic development in agriculture, fisheries and forestry.

-The ACIAR 10-Year Strategy 2018–2027 proposes that by leveraging strategic international partnerships, we can continue to influence and promote more productive and sustainable agricultural systems for the benefit of low-income and lower-middle-income countries and Australia.
+The ACIAR 10-Year Strategy 2018–2027 proposes that by leveraging strategic international partnerships we can continue to influence and promote more productive and sustainable agricultural systems for the benefit of low-income and lower-middle-income countries and Australia.
 ACIAR builds and maintains multilateral partnerships with a range of international organisations, institutes and associations that are engaged in agricultural research and the delivery of global public goods.
 Our goal is to be a valued, engaged donor and a strong, innovative partner in international agricultural research.

 The funding and support of international agricultural research centres is one of the roles of ACIAR, mandated by the ACIAR Act.
 We foster and maintain active working relationships with international agricultural research centres by providing timely, reliable and consistent funding, as well as strategic advice on research and governance.

 In addition to CGIAR, we establish and foster partnerships with other international research centres and networks relevant to our mission.
-A snapshot of these is provided in the section below Partnering in global and regional programs.

-- as an engaged investor
+- an engaged investor

-- as a strategic research facilitator
+- a strategic research facilitator

 Australia as a global contributor

 Partnerships built by ACIAR Multilateral Collaborations contribute to Australia’s global citizenship goals.
 Our deep engagement in collaborative international research maximises the influence of the Australian agricultural innovation system and the international standing of Australian agriculture.